 General Anxiety Disorder (GAD)

 GAD describes how you can feel anxious in most places – whether it be the privacy of your own home, safely in your own room; or at work/school; or at a peaceful park.
-Importantly, the feeling of anxiety is independent of the location, although it may peak in some places and circumstances.
-If this level of anxiety is a core component of your decisions to, or not to, do tasks, you likely have GAD.
+It is the feeling of being ready for instant action and expecting something to go horribly wrong at any moment with disasterous consequences.

 Treatments: